CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.1.5 Logging.md

 Based on the general security policy of the institution, a specific security policy MUST be drawn up in which comprehensible requirements and specifications are described, how the logging should be planned, constructed and operated safely.
 The directive MUST specify how, where and what to log.
 The nature and extent of the logging should be based on the protection requirements of the information.

-The guideline MUST be prepared by the ISB together with the responsible persons.
+The guideline MUST be compiled by the ISB together with the responsible persons.
 It MUST be known to all employees responsible for logging and be fundamental to their work.
 If the policy is changed or deviated from the requirements, this MUST be agreed and documented with the ISB.
 It MUST be checked on a regular basis to see if the directive is still correctly implemented.
 The results MUST be documented.

 #### OPS.1.1.5.A2 Definition of Roles and Responsibilities [Head IT]